Whenever I’m deciding on a destination, I have a few standard criteria:

 - Surf Club – healthy smoothie bowls

-My heart has never felt more at home than it did in ST. This stunning location will always hold a special place in my heart as a healing, invigorating, cosmic space under the sun.
-I can’t even big to explain how magical this place is, so I’ll just provide my recommendations below:
+I have never felt more at home than it did in ST. This stunning location will always hold a special place in my heart as a healing, invigorating, cosmic space under the sun.
+I can’t even begin to explain how magical this place is, so I’ll just provide my recommendations below:

 Where to Stay: The best thing I ever did was book a few weeks at Santeria Lodge.
 But if you can’t secure a room here, these would be secondary recommendations: